 The Company's Nominating and Governance Committee Charter was adopted by the Board on October 26, 2012.
 The Nominating and Governance Committee identifies individuals qualified to become members of the Board, makes recommendations to the Board with regard to the size and composition of the Board and committees thereof, and evaluates the Board and its members.
 The Nominating and Governance Committee also assists the Board in developing succession and continuity plans for principal officer positions.
-The Nominating and Governance Committee held two meetings during fiscal 2016.
-During fiscal 2016, the members of the Nominating and Governance Committee were Messrs.
-Dockery (chair), Caracciolo, Gould, and Naydenov and Dr. Montgomery.
+The Nominating and Governance Committee held one meeting during fiscal 2017.
+During fiscal 2017, the members of the Nominating and Governance Committee were Mr. Dockery (chair), Mr. Caracciolo (until his resignation from the committee, effective January 26, 2017), Mr. Gould, Dr. Kelly (effective May 17, 2017), Dr. Montgomery and Mr. Naydenov.